ganglinwu/personal-website-astro/src/content/posts/post-6.md

 ![Redundant defer calls accumulating on stack](./redundant_defer_calls_on_stack.jpg)

-what happens if you don't close the connection?
+What happens if you don't close the connection?

-the more accurate question is actually what if we don't close \*sql.Row(s)
+The more accurate question is actually: what if we don't close \*sql.Row(s)?

-what's the difference?
+What's the difference?

 ## What are connections?

-Let me explain with an analogy (and a poor drawing)
+Let me explain with an analogy (and a poor drawing):

 ![What are connections](./what_are_connections.jpeg)

+### The Grocery Shopping Service Analogy

 The analogy is to imagine our backend app to be like a 3rd party grocery shopping service.